 Demographic multipliers are common tools used to determine what the likely effect of development will be on a surrounding area.
-For the case of this study, we will be utilizing two separate residential multipliers.
+For the case of this study, we will be utilizing three separate residential multipliers.
 A residential multiplier "is an average ratio of demographic measures per occupied housing unit or per household" (Econsult Solutions, 2017).
 The residential multipliers break down how many people typically live-in a given housing type and, in our case, provide a multiplier for the number of school-age children those units typically produce.
-We have selected multipliers from two different studies; Who Moves into New York Housing? by Econsult Solutions in 2017 and Who Lives in New Jersey Housing by Rutgers University in 2006.
+We have selected multipliers from two different studies; Who Moves into New York Housing? by Econsult Solutions in 2017 and Who Lives in New Jersey Housing by Rutgers University in 2006 and one that is created by CDRPC using the 2017-2021 ACS 5-Year Estimates, Public Use Microdata Sample (PUMS).
+This data provides a localized demographic multiplier for the County of Albany, not including the City of Albany.

-Both multipliers were produced by utilizing Decennial Census or PUMS data to generate averages for various household types and sizes and the number of people who occupied them and the school-age children they produced.
+All multipliers were produced by utilizing Decennial Census or PUMS data to generate averages for various household types and sizes and the number of people who occupied them and the school-age children they produced.

-Table 1a & 1b: Demographic Multipliers for Recent and Projected Development
+Table 1a & 1b & 1c: Demographic Multipliers for Recent and Projected Development